-[†] Equivalent emission values for emission abatement methods are 4.3 and 21.7 SO2 (ppm)/CO2 (% v/v) for marine fuels with a sulphur content of 0.10 and 0.50 (% m/m) respectively.
+&lt;sup>2 Equivalent emission values for emission abatement methods are 4.3 and 21.7 SO2 (ppm)/CO2 (% v/v) for marine fuels with a sulphur content of 0.10 and 0.50 (% m/m) respectively.

-- 2.6.10 The PSCO should verify that shipboard incineration of sewage sludge or sludge oil in boilers or marine power plants is not undertaken while the ship is inside ports, harbours or estuaries (regulation VI/16.4). - 2.6.11 The PSCO should verify that the shipboard incinerator, if required by regulation VI/16.6.1, is approved by the Administration.
-For these units, it should be verified that the incinerator is properly maintained, therefore the PSCO should examine whether: - .1 the shipboard incinerator is consistent with the certificate of shipboard incinerator; - the operational manual, in order to operate the shipboard incinerator within the limits provided in appendix IV to the Annex, is provided; and - .3 the combustion chamber flue gas outlet temperature is monitored at all times the unit is in operation (regulation VI/16.9). - 2.6.12 The PSCO should verify whether the ship has been subject to a major conversion (regulation VI/2.24) or there have been changes to the ship in respect of aspects which are covered by the EEDI Technical File. - 2.6.13 If there are clear grounds as defined in paragraph 2.5.3, the PSCO may examine operational or reporting procedures by confirming that: - .1 the master or crew are familiar with the procedures to prevent emissions of ozone-depleting substances; - .2 the master or crew are familiar with the proper operation and maintenance of marine diesel engines, in accordance with their Technical Files or Approved Method file, as applicable, and with due regard for emission control areas for NO_x control: - .3 the master or crew are familiar with fuel oil bunkering procedures in connection to the respective bunker delivery notes and onboard records including the Oil Record Book Part 1 (regulations VI/18.5 and VI/14.4) and retained samples as required by regulation VI/18; - .4 the master or crew are familiar with the correct operation of an EGCS or other equivalent means on board together with any applicable monitoring and recording, and record-keeping requirements; - .5 the master or crew are familiar and have undertaken the necessary fuel oil changeover procedures, or equivalent, associated with demonstrating compliance within an emission control area; - the master or crew are familiar with the garbage screening procedure to ensure that prohibited garbage is not incinerated; - .7 the master or crew are familiar with the operation of the shipboard incinerator, as required by regulation VI/16.6, within the limits provided in appendix IV to the Annex, in accordance with its operational manual; - .8 the master or crew are familiar with the regulation of emissions of VOCs, when the ship is in ports or terminals under the jurisdiction of a Party to the 1997 Protocol to MARPOL 73/78 in which VOCs emissions are to be
+- 2.6.12 The PSCO should verify whether the ship has been subject to a major conversion (regulation VI/2.2.17) or there have been changes to the ship in respect of aspects which are covered by the EEDI Technical File or EEXI Technical File. - 2.6.13 On ships subject to chapter 4 of MARPOL Annex VI the PSCO should examine: - .1 If the ShaPoLi system or the EPL system is used to comply with EEXI requirements, the PSCO may confirm whether the ShaPoLi / EPL system has been certified by Administration or RO and is installed and used in accordance with such certification. - .2 The PSCO may inspect whether the Ship Energy Efficiency Management Plan (SEEMP) is duly implemented by the ship in accordance with regulation 28 of MARPOL Annex VI. - .3 If the ship is rated as D for 3 consecutive years or rated as E, the PSCO may inspect whether the plan of corrective actions in accordance with the SEEMP is duly implemented by the ship. - 2.6.14 If there are clear grounds as defined in paragraph 2.5.3, the PSCO may examine operational or reporting procedures by confirming that: - .1 the master or crew are familiar with the procedures to prevent emissions of ozone-depleting substances; - .2 the master or crew are familiar with the proper operation and maintenance of marine diesel engines, in accordance with their Technical Files or Approved Method file, as applicable, and with due regard for emission control areas for NOX control; - .3 the master or crew are familiar with fuel oil bunkering procedures in connection to the respective bunker delivery notes and onboard records including the Oil Record Book Part 1 (regulations VI/18.5 and VI/14.4) and retained samples as required by regulation VI/18; - .4 the master or crew are familiar with the correct operation of an EGCS or other equivalent means on board together with any applicable monitoring and recording, and record-keeping requirements; - .5 the master or crew are familiar and have undertaken the necessary fuel oil changeover procedures, or equivalent, associated with demonstrating compliance within an emission control area; - the master or crew are familiar with the garbage screening procedure to ensure that prohibited garbage is not incinerated; - .7 the master or crew are familiar with the operation of the shipboard incinerator, as required by regulation VI/16.6, within the limits provided in appendix IV to the Annex, in accordance with its operational manual:

-- regulated, and are familiar with the proper operation of a vapour collection system approved by the Administration (in case the ship is a tanker as defined in regulation VI/2.21); and - .9 the master or crew are familiar with the application of the VOC Management Plan, if applicable.
+- .8 the master or crew are familiar with the regulation of emissions of VOCs, when the ship is in ports or terminals under the jurisdiction of a Party to the 1997 Protocol to MARPOL 73/78 in which emissions of VOCs are to be regulated, and are familiar with the proper operation of a vapour collection system approved by the Administration (in case the ship is a tanker as defined in regulation VI/2.1.31); - .9 the master or crew are familiar with the application of the VOC Management Plan, if applicable; - .10 the master or crew are familiar with the requirements related to the implementation of the SEEMP (the plan of corrective actions where applicable) in accordance with regulation 28 of MARPOL Annex VI; and - .11 the overridden ShaPoLi/EPL system has been properly reactivated or replaced.